Translating between implicit and explicit versions of proof

 identifier as input, fetches both formula and certificate from the corresponding

-and checks this pair (this is called test_resol
+example and checks this pair (this is called test_resol in the resolution

 These are meant to be exercised through the certificates generated by